songster-sa/aws-sw-arch-associate-notes/readme.md

 - SAM - cloud formation extension for serverless
     - sam init, sam build, sam deploy --guided

+## Container on AWS
+- docker (on ec2)
+    - images at dockerhub(public) or amazon ECR (public or private)
+    - container share resources (unlike VMs) when multiple run on same infrastructure
+    - docker container management
+        - ECS
+        - Fargate
+        - EKS
+- ECS - helps to decide where (out of many ec2s) to launch, when to start / stop, ALB integrated
+    - launch types
+        - basic - u provision/manage/launch ec2 instances under ASG
+                - these should have ECS agent in them - and then agent can launch tasks
+        - fargate - just use the fargate service to launch tasks
+                - no need for u to provision ec2
+                - fargate will provision/manage
+                - to access the tasks - use ENI - 1 per task - so we need big enough vpc to have free ips
+    - IAM roles
+        - ec2 instance role - for ecs agent (for ecs, ecr, cloud watch etc)
+        - task roles - 1 per task
+    - can share data between tasks using EFS
+- Load balancing
+    - basic
+        - dont assign ports to tasks - let them be assigned randomly
+        - ALB can do magic to find out the right task
+        - on ec2 SG , allow traffic from ALB on any port
+    - fargate
+        - ENIs will be accepting traffic on 80/443
+        - on ENI SG, allow traffic from ALB on 80/443
+- can launch tasks via event bridge / cloud watch events (fargate)
+- ECS scaling
+    - service scaling - ASG set up at service level
+    - ECS capacity provider scaling - ASG set up at ec2 level
+- service updates - rolling update
+    - min and max %
+- EKS - service to manage kubernetes clusters
+    - is open source, cloud agnostic

 ## Random points
 - aws account creation - support types 4
     - basic , developer, business, enterprise